anjgh/Crowdfunding_ETL/README.md

 This project works on building an ETL pipeline using Python, Pandas, and Python dictionary methods to extract and tranform the data.
 After transforming the data, four CSV files were created to make an ERD and table schema.
 Lastly, uploading the CSV files into a postgres database.

 # Getting Started
+The `final.ipynb` notebook consolidates the contents of both `ammar.ipynb` and `anjila.ipynb`.
+Please be aware that the cells from `anjila.ipynb` and `ammar.ipynb` are duplicated within this merged notebook.
+To access the content from `ammar.ipynb`, you will need to scroll past the repeated cells.

 ## Installation
 Make sure you have the following software installed:
 - Python 3.7+: The programming language used for this project